Grimsthorpe Castle: The park

 The park was originally the southern edge of the great Lincolnshire forest, and its medieval deer park and Tudor oak park are crossed by fine avenues of trees.
 Oak trees which will have been among those recorded in the Domesday Book of 1086 were growing in the park when drawings of the park were made in the early 18th century.
 Some of these ancient trees were reportedly still alive in the 20th century.
 The present Grimsthorpe Castle park was designed by Lancelot "Capability" Brown (1771) and implemented by his patron, the 3rd Duke of Ancaster.
 The garden contains a knot garden, hedged rose gardens, a terrace with herbaceous and shrub borders, and a summerhouse designed by Vanbrugh.
 The formal flower and topiary garden leads imperceptibly into the woodland garden, and provides a fine setting for the ornamental vegetable garden and orchard, created in the 1960s by the Countess of Ancaster and Peter Coates.
 Intricate parterres marked with box hedges lie close to the Castle, and a dramatic herbaceous border frames views across the lake.

 Nineteenth century

 The 1st Earl of Ancaster was very interested in technology, and attempted to improve the productivity of the estate in a number of ways.
 He organised an early demonstration of steam ploughing, built a private railway and used portable steam engines in the sawmill and for pumping.

 Twentieth century

 During the First World War Grimsthorpe Park was used by the Royal Flying Corps and Royal Air Force as an emergency landing ground.
 During the Second World War the central part of the park, near the Vaudey Abbey site, was used as a bombing range.
 In 1944 the castle housed a company of the Parachute Regiment while it was recovering from operations in Italy and training for what became Operation Market Garden.
 Their flight for Arnhem began from RAF Folkingham.

 Grimsthorpe and Drummond castles are now owned and managed by a trust.

+Twenty-first century

+Since 2021, the Festival of the Unexceptional has been held at Grimsthorpe Castle.